GEMINI-Medicine/pyDeid/README.md

 3. Follow section 3, but select the virtual environment (for example named `example_environment`) that you created above.

 4. You may now use `pydeid` on AIO in a jupyter notebook!

+*Note that you may have difficulty selecting your new kernel with a notebook open.
+It is better to use `Ctrl+Shift+P` on the VSCode "Getting Started" page, select your `venv`, and then open a Jupyter notebook.
+If you already created the virtual environment on AIO, the critical step from [here](https://docs.google.com/document/d/1igZKvNml9KOjiuKC2jySV-dAj0-owJzai6F9DycR8sk/edit#heading=h.mllbdqszaury) is `conda install --name example_environment ipykernel -y`*

 ## 5 De-identification Process